ysy9893/Human-recognition-for-the-Blinds/README.md

 More details about the kalman filter are stated in this link: https://kr.mathworks.com/videos/introduction-to-kalman-filters-for-object-tracking-79674.html

 In fact, there're some changes compared to original codes!
-For example, instead of using video instances by creting Video classes run by multi-threads, I'd just imported imutils video module to use videostream class.
+For example, instead of using video instances by creating Video classes run by multi-threads, I'd just imported imutils video module to use videostream class.
 By using this library, codes are simplified.

 ##### 2. Non Maximum Suppression on outputs of Mobilenet SSD
 I wrote a script nms.py that implement Non Maximum Suppression next to main.py!
 It could be used as module by simply importing NMS from nms.py!